 You do not need to make a separate application to a college.
 On the University's graduate application form, you may either choose to indicate that you have no college preference, or state your preferred college.
 The selection you make does not affect how the department assesses your application.
 However, please note that if you select a different college or no college preference on your application form, it will not normally be possible to redirect your application to GTC at a later date - this includes current or former students of GTC.

 When you have been accepted onto a programme, you are guaranteed a college place, although not necessarily at your preferred college.
 Your application file will be forwarded to your preferred college (or one selected on your behalf, if you indicated no college preference), and will either be accepted or passed on to another college which has places available.

 Selection at GTC

 GTC will consider applications for any of the programmes in which the College offers admission.
-See a list of GTC's main subject areas and a link to the College Search Tool.
+See a list of GTC's main subject areas.
 Preference will normally be given to applicants whose area of study overlaps with the academic interests of the College's academic fellowship.